galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 ```
 1. Save your changes.

 With most of the dependencies and build definitions placed in the parent pom, the individual poms for the test bundle and OBR are relatively simple.
-In this example the pom simply defines the packaging type as _bundle_ and declares that it is a child module of the parent project.
+In this example, the pom of the test module simply defines the packaging type as _bundle_ and declares that it is a child module of the parent project.

 You now have a project that is ready to have a test added to it.
-In this example, we are adding the SimBank IVT test to the project but you can use your own test.
+In this example, we are adding the ```SimBankIVT``` test to the project, but you can use your own test.

 ### Add a test to the test sub-project